 Our diverse biobehavioral services support HIV research in seven areas and comprise our aims:

 1) provide access to populations of HIV-infected persons and persons at-risk for HIV-infection, including associated data.
-This includes support with participant recruitment, enrollment, and retention to advance biobehavioral research;
+This includes support with participant recruitment, enrollment, and retention to advance biobehavioral research.
+For researchers looking to utilize the Miriam Hospital Immunology Center cohort, a request form must be completed and submitted for approval.

 2) provide services to support innovative medical and behavioral data collection approaches, including methods, tools, and assessments;